jameswthorne/datadog-openstack-capacity-reporting/README.md

 __openstack-capacity-reporting.py__ needs to be copied to __/opt/datadog-agent/agent/checks.d__.

-__openstack-capactiy-reporting.yaml__ needs to be copied to __/etc/dd-agent/conf.d__.
+__openstack-capacity-reporting.yaml__ needs to be copied to __/etc/dd-agent/conf.d__.

-Open __openstack-capactiy-reporting.yaml__ in your favorite text editor and fill in the following parameters to match your environment:
+Open __openstack-capacity-reporting.yaml__ in your favorite text editor and fill in the following parameters to match your OpenStack environment:

 * auth_url
 * nova_endpoint